confidential-computing/governance/TAC/Meetings/2026/2026-02-05/CCC_TAC_Minute_2026-02-05.md

 [Link](https://events.linuxfoundation.org/open-source-summit-north-america/program/cfp/)

 ## Project Grant
 DM reported that due to budget constraints, the board can currently support only one grant rather than the originally planned two.
-Based on previous voting, the Verizon proposal received the most votes and will be funded.
+Based on previous voting, the Veraison proposal received the most votes and will be funded.
 The TAC agreed to proceed with this single grant.
 [Link](https://github.com/confidential-computing/governance/issues/330)